Creoda of Wessex

-Creoda (493? – 534?) is a shadowy figure from early Wessex history whose existence is disputed.
+Creoda (493? – 534?) is an unreliably attested figure from early Wessex history.

 Introduction

 The name Creoda appears in the Anglian king-list and the (possibly derived) West Saxon Genealogical Regnal List, where he is stated to have been the son of Cerdic and father to Cynric.
 However, the main annalistic section of the Anglo-Saxon Chronicle omits any mention of Creoda, and describes Cynric as the son of Cerdic.
 Similar contradiction occurs in surviving copies of the now-lost The Life of King Alfred, which Asser commenced with a paternal ancestry of Alfred the Great that includes the name Creoda between Cerdic and Cynric, but the following section relating Alfred's maternal ancestry calls Cynric the son of Cerdic.

 If he existed, Creoda may have ruled Wessex for a short period of time immediately after Cerdic's death.

 Conflicting theories

 If the historical existence of Creoda is admitted, there are a number of theories as to his identity and why he appears in some primary sources, but not others: